milomedia/tilix/_drafts/2020-06-08-Enian-Raises-$.md

 canonical: https://medium.com/@p_bruner/announcing-enians-1-5m-funding-round-19019a538399

 ---
-> Tilix are delighted to have Phillip Bruner, CEO, [Enian](https://enian.co/) as a guest blogger and to repost [his Medium article](https://medium.com/@p_bruner/announcing-enians-1-5m-funding-round-19019a538399).
+> Tilix is delighted to have [Enian](https://enian.co/) CEO, Phillip Bruner, as a guest blogger and to repost [his Medium article](https://medium.com/@p_bruner/announcing-enians-1-5m-funding-round-19019a538399).

 Today [Enian](https://enian.co/) are thrilled to announce a $1.5M pre-seed funding led by notable angel investors and energy sector experts, formerly of Goldman Sachs and Vitol.